 Know the facts.

 The statistics on bullying are alarming.
-According to the anti-bullying group DoSomething.org, more 3.2 million children are victims of bullying each year.
-Approximately 160,000 students skip classes each day because of bullying, and 1 in 10 students drop out of school cas the result of being bullied.
+According to the anti-bullying group DoSomething.org, more than 3.2 million children are victims of bullying each year.
+Approximately 160,000 students skip classes each day because of bullying, and 1 in 10 students drop out of school as a result of being bullied.

 In addition to actual physical harm, bullying causes severe emotional and psychological trauma to victims.
 Children who have been bullied may suffer from depression, anxiety, sleep and eating disorders, learning difficulties, and speech impediments.

-Schools that turn a blind eye to bully can be held as negligent when a child is harmed.
+Schools that turn a blind eye to bullying can be held negligent when a child is harmed.
 The National Bullying Prevention Center advises parents to help raise awareness of bullying in schools and offers an anti-bullying classroom kit with material appropriate for grades K-12.
-The kit contains posters, ideas for discussion, handouts and stickers designed to get children talking about bullying and to develop scenarios for both dealing with bullying and preventing it from occurring in the first place.
+The kit contains posters, ideas for discussion, handouts, and stickers designed to get children talking about bullying and to develop scenarios for both dealing with bullying and preventing it from occurring in the first place.

-If your child has been the victim of bullying or has sustained injuries at school caused by bully, contact our experienced Florida personal injury attorney today.
-At the Disparti Law Group, we understand the serious emotional and physical damage that can result from school bullying.
+If your child has been the victim of bullying or has sustained injuries at school caused by a bully, contact our experienced Florida personal injury attorney today.
+At the Disparti Law Group Accident & Injury Lawyers, we understand the serious emotional and physical damage that can result from school bullying.
 Our attorneys provide the aggressive legal representation needed to hold responsible parties accountable for your child’s injuries.
 We have offices serving clients through the Tampa and Holiday areas.
 Don’t hesitate to call us today at (727) 934-7862 for a free consultation.